Skip site navigation (1)Skip section navigation (2)

 Evaluating foregrounds from backgrounds in color schemes

-place or into out-directory.
-A color scheme file is a file constituted
+into out-directory.
+A color scheme file is a file constituted of one color

-threshold are integers.
-Transforms an original color scheme file using
+are integers.
+Transforms an original color scheme file using the following

 1) the resulting file has 2*num lines of colors